maxpat78/w32_fnmatch/README.md

 This package contains an exact Python implementation of the wildcard matching scheme found in modern Windows Command prompt.

-The w32_fnmatch.py provides a fnmatch compatible regex translator for use in Python's standard fnmatch module.
+It provides a fnmatch compatible regex translator for use in Python's standard fnmatch module.

-The match_engine.py provides a more traditional algorithm.
+The `match` function provides a more traditional algorithm.

 Python lacks an MD-DOS compatible wildcard matching engine, and in some situations this is frustrating.